abesto/otp2ynab/README.md

 ./convert.sh ~/Downloads/export.xml
 ```

-Then import `out.csv` into YNAB.
+Then import the created `./export.ofx` into YNAB.
 Make sure to select the right account before importing.